joomengine/jcb-documentation/051-Dynamic-Router-Implementation-Explained.md

 **[00:10:06 → 00:11:32]**

-When enabling the “Add PHP (parse Method)” option, JCB injects a default snippet that includes **placeholders**:
+When enabling the "Add PHP (parse Method)" option, JCB injects a default snippet that includes **placeholders**:

 Example: